AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Third conviction: 2 years

-Georgia 5 years 0.15 0.15 BAC on first offense receives same sentence as those convicted of second offense: $1,000-$3,000 fine, 6-12 months of jail time (judge may suspend all but 15 days), 5-year license revocation, 1-year interlock minimum 1 year Yes Mandatory for repeat convictions IID First offenders: Must use an interlock, but no minimum
+Georgia 5 years 0.15 0.15 BAC on first offense receives same sentence as those convicted of second offense: $1,000-$3,000 fine, 6-12 months of jail time (judge may suspend all but 15 days), 5-year license revocation, 1-year interlock minimum 1 year Yes Mandatory for repeat convictions IID First offenders: 4 months if you agreed to take a breath test; 12 months if you refused a breath test.

 Second offense: Felony offense, up to $5,000 fine, minimum 30 days in county jail, up to 5 years in state penitentiary, 1-5 years of license suspension (no restricted license available), interlock required after suspension, alcohol evaluation and treatment, Idaho SR-22 additional insurance requirement

-90 days After 30 days Mandatory for all convictions IID Not specified
+3-6 months After 30 days Mandatory for all convictions IID 1 year following drivers license suspension

 Second offense: Minimum $1,250 fine, 2 days of mandatory imprisonment